Keep up with the latest hiring trends!

 Recruitment OR Recruiting

-We are asking the database to search for candidates who include either of the two terms in their LinkedIn profile, or both terms simulatneously.
-Meaning we are looking to find candidates who fall in either side of the Venn diagram or indeed, the cross section:
+Now we are asking the database to search for candidates who include either of the two terms in their LinkedIn profile, or both terms simultaneously.
+It makes sure that the potential right candidate

-Using OR enables us to find hidden talent e.g. people who have expressed their skills and experience in a different way than you might normally search e.g. banking OR bank OR finance OR financial, because by using OR we are broadening our search.
+Using OR broadens the search to encompass the entire Venn diagram.
+It enables us to find hidden talent e.g. people who have expressed their skills and experience in a different way than you might normally search e.g. banking OR bank OR finance OR financial.

 The NOT Operator